 Internet Democracy Project, CDT, IFLA and Access, Civil Society:

-ICTs are cross cutting in all sectors, and their impact is also cross cutting in all aspects of daily life; consequently human and institutional capacity building requires partnership and collaboration for achieving desirable results.
-This collaboration should be done on national, regional and international levels within all sectors in order to maintain and ensure the access to ICT and ICT enhanced education for skills development and lifelong learning beyond the classroom.
+ICTs are cross cutting in all sectors, and their impact is also cross cutting in all aspects of daily life; consequently human and institutional capacity building requires partnership and collaboration, at the national, regional, and international levels within all sectors, for achieving desirable results, such as maintaining and ensuring access to ICTs and e-learning/m-learning.

+The pervasiveness of ICTs in everyday life places a responsibility on us all to ensure that those who provide, create and maintain the ICTs we use are professional practitioners who can demonstrate this through appropriate professionalism schemes in each local context.
+Using a multistakeholder approach these local schemes should be capable of mutual recognition to facilitate global flows of ICT or e-skilled individuals.

 3. Targets

-Developing professional standards in telecommunications/ICT
+[Professional standards in telecommunications/ICT utilizing existing global schemes and developing new ones where gaps exist.

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: Deleted